 Securing The Fabric

 Once you have completely tufted your headboard it is time to secure the fabric all around.
 Lay the headboard face down on the ground for this step.
 You have already completed the top, but it doesn’t hurt to add a few extra staples.
-To get a nice nice corners on your headboard, fold and tuck the top sides down and pull across to create a perfect top-to-side seam, then staple in place.
+To achieve nice corners on your headboard, fold and tuck the top sides down and pull across to create a perfect top-to-side seam, then staple in place.
 Continue down both sides, pulling the fabric taught as you go.
-It just needs to be straight and look good from the front, not the back.
+It must be straight and look good from the front, not the back.

 Before you staple the bottom, lift the headboard upright again and trim any excess around the legs.
 Tuck under, pull tight, and staple from the back.
 No need to staple the front of the leg, it is pulled tight from the back.

-Now you can add a backing if desired.
-I used an old sheet and a few upholstery tacks.
-I space them pretty far apart so I can easily get back in if needed.
-TIP: If one of your buttons starts to look a bit loose (or you didn’t tighten it enough in the first place), go into the back and pull the string with the button tight and staple it a little further down.
+I spaced my tacks fairly far apart to easily access the back if needed.
+TIP: If one of your buttons starts to look a bit loose (or you didn’t tighten it enough in the first place), go into the back, pull the string with the button tight, and staple it a little further down.
 Now the staples are holding the string with the button so it is pulling tight…no need to restring that button.

 Enjoy Your Stunning New Headboard!

-I hope you love your headboard as much as I love mine.
-Now make that bed plush and lovely with just the right bedding!
+I hope you love your DIY diamond tufted headboard as much as I love mine!
+Now make that bed plush and lovely with just the right bedding.

 Hi there Carmona, I thoroughly enjoyed your blog and will make a diamond tufted head board just like yours that will go with my end lift ottoman bed perfectly.
 Thanks for showing us each steps along with the pics, that will really help